angular/angular/aio/content/guide/router-tutorial-toh.md

 The application needs a default route to a valid page.
 The default page for this application is the list of heroes.
-The application should navigate there as if the user clicked the "Heroes" link or pasted `localhost:4200/heroes` into the address bar.
+The application should navigate there as if the user clicked the **Heroes** link or pasted `localhost:4200/heroes` into the address bar.

 Add a `redirect` route that translates the initial relative URL \(`''`\) to the default path \(`/heroes`\) you want.